What is Major Depression

 What is Major Depression?

 Major Depression is also known as clinical depression or more simply referred to as depression.
-People dealing with depression, day in and day out find it difficult to see possibilities that may be just beyond the fog that surrounds them.
-For those with debilitating depressive symptoms, they find it difficult getting out of bed each day.
-Doing simple tasks are often too difficult and outweighed by the overwhelming feelings of helplessness.
+People dealing with depression, day in and day out, find it difficult to see possibilities that may be just beyond the fog that surrounds them.
+Those with debilitating depressive symptoms find it difficult to get out of bed each day.
+Doing simple tasks is often too difficult and outweighed by the overwhelming feelings of helplessness.

 • Low mood (feeling down)